Parent Handbook 2023

 • Camper Expectations

-• Be Kind to self, others and property in ways that build up our campers, staff and community.
+• Be Kind to yourself, others, and property in ways that build up our campers, staff, and community and not tear others down or cause harm.

 • Be Safe in words and actions to oneself and others.